shoaibtechs/DRUM-KIT-JS/README.md

 # Features
 -Seven drum buttons corresponding to keys 'w', 'a', 's', 'd', 'j', 'k', and 'l'. <br>
 -Each button produces a different drum sound. <br>
--*Users can either click on the buttons or press the associated keyboard keys to play sounds. <br>
+-Users can either click on the buttons or press the associated keyboard keys to play sounds. <br>
 -Visual feedback in the form of button animation upon interaction.

 # Technologies Used
--HTML
+-HTML <br>
--CSS
+-CSS<br>
--JavaScript
+-JavaScript <br>

 ![Drum-Kit-JS](images/drumKit.png)